rubenvar/sayhello/README.md

 # What is this

-Trying SveltKit.
-Building a new simple fontend for a site I own, currently setup with WP.
+Building a static site with SvelteKit to replace a site I own, currently setup with WP.

+Thought about keeping the WP site as headless and using SvelteKit to build the frontend, but decided against it finally.